 Here you see several conical roof repaired or replaced by PERTEX roofing, on luxury homes in north Texas.
-One undeniable element of the conical roof is many of them have a very steep slope.
+One undeniable element of the turret roof is many of them have a very steep slope.
 This obviously increase the odds of danger for any roofing company.
-Therefore it is imperative that you find a roofing company that has experience repairing or replacing conical roofs.
-Conical roofs are especially difficult to roof for several reasons, but particularly due to the “cone shaped” structure.
+Therefore it is imperative that you find a roofing company that has experience repairing or replacing round roofs.
+Turret roofs are especially difficult to roof for several reasons, but particularly due to the “cone shaped” structure.

 Conical Roof Repair, Replacement, and Precautions